 One day, while trying to figure out a simple technical problem I was having, I found Elite Blog Academy.
 It flipped my world upside down and gave me some serious inspiration.

 They had committed to changing their family’s finances and they were doing just that.
-From home.
+They had committed to changing their family’s finances and they were doing just that.
+Make money online from home.
 On a computer.
 Doing exactly what I was already doing for FUN!

 It seemed too good to be true!